mikededo/stack/README.md

 PUBLIC_SUPABASE_ANON_KEY=
 ```

+All migrations are stored in [`supabase/migrations`](./supabase/migrations).
+On
+starting the database with `bunx supabase start`, the migrations will be
+applied automatically.

 > In order to know the url and anon key, you can run: `bunx supabase status`

 ## Running with Coolify